ReScience/ReScience-submission/article/Larisch-2019.md

 ### Network implementation

-To achieve a correct behavior of the learning rule, a correct implementation of the membrane potential behavior, specially after a spike, is necessary.
+To achieve a correct behavior of the learning rule, a correct implementation of the membrane potential dynamics, especially after a spike, is necessary.
-The proposed reimplementation relies on the original source code written in Matlab.
-ANNarchy allows to define easily the equations governing neurons and synapses, but the internal execution order of the equations is fixed and different from the original implementation.
-In the original Matlab source code, there is a counter variable to implement the right behavior of the membrane potential as shown in the code passage below.
+The proposed reimplementation relies on the original source code written in Matlab, which uses a counter variable to implement the correct behavior of the membrane potential as shown in the code passage below.
 The presented code passage is from the `aEIF.m` file, which is contained in the source code published on modeldb.
 After the neuron spikes, the counter is set to one.